Christ-Mind-Teachings/cmi-jsb/_til/chap05.md

----
+&ndash;-
 title: "Consciousness, Intelligence, Will"
----
+&ndash;-

-Yes, I know the many mixed thoughts that have been crowding into your mind as you read, -- the doubts and eager questionings, the vague fear that imperceptibly changed into a growing hope that this glimmering of My Meaning, which has begun to penetrate the darkness of your human intellect, may shine brighter so you can see clearly the Truth which you
+Yes, I know the many mixed thoughts that have been crowding into your mind as you read, &ndash; the doubts and eager questionings, the vague fear that imperceptibly changed into a growing hope that this glimmering of My Meaning, which has begun to penetrate the darkness of your human intellect, may shine brighter so you can see clearly the Truth which you